Bambi, a Life in the Woods: 1942 animated film

 Heavily modified from the original novel, Bambi was released to theaters in the United States on 8 August 1942.
 Disney's version severely downplays the naturalistic and environmental elements found in the novel, giving it a lighter, friendlier feeling.
 The addition of two new characters, Thumper the Rabbit and Flower the Skunk, two sweet and gentle forest creatures, contributed to giving the film the desired levity.
 Considered a classic, the film has been called "the crowning achievement of Walt Disney's animation studio" and was named as the third best film in the animation genre of the AFI's 10 Top 10 "classic" American film genres.

 Kathryn Schulz of The New Yorker stated that due to the film becoming far more popular than the book, it made the original novel, which was previously given much prominence, more "obscure".

+On January 28, 2020, a computer-animated remake of the Disney film was announced to be in development with a script co-written by Geneva Robertson-Dworet and Lindsey Beer while Paul Weitz, Chris Weitz, and Andrew Miano would produce the film.
+On June 13, 2023, it was revealed that Sarah Polley was in talks to direct the film which was said to be a musical that would feature music from six-time Grammy-winning country star Kacey Musgraves, while Micah Fitzerman-Blue and Noah Harpster wrote the most recent draft of the script.
+As of March 2024, Sarah Polley was no longer attached as director.

 Direct-to-video sequel (2006)

 On February 7, 2006, Disneytoon Studios, a Disney Animation division known for direct-to-video and occasional theatrical animated feature films, released a follow-up to the film, titled Bambi II.
 It takes place between the death of Bambi's mother and Bambi shown as a young adult buck, and shows the relationship between Bambi and his father, the Great Prince of the Forest.
 While Bambi II was released direct-to-video in the United States, it was released theatrically in Argentina on January 26, 2006.